 Can I place my Christmas tree out for collection?

-A kerbside collection of Christmas trees will be undertaken in January 2019 for subscribing households only.
+A kerbside collection of Christmas trees will be undertaken in January 2020 for subscribing households only.
 Please place your tree out for collection on your scheduled garden waste collection day.
-Alternatively it can be taken to your nearest household waste recycling centre at Gatherley Road, Brompton on Swale or Moor Road, Leyburn.
+Alternatively it can be taken to your nearest Household Waste Recycling Centre at Gatherley Road, Brompton on Swale or Moor Road, Leyburn.

 Can I continue to use compostable bags?

-If you subscribe to the scheme, excess garden waste can be placed in compostable bags which are available to purchase from the council and collected with your bin.
-These can be bought from Mercury House, Richmond or one of the council’s community offices at a cost of £2.50 for 10 bags.
+If you subscribe to the scheme, excess garden waste can be placed in compostable bags which are available to purchase from the council and will be collected with your bin.
+These can be bought from Mercury House, Richmond or one of the council’s Community Offices at a cost of £2.50 for 10 bags.
 Only bags provided by the council will be collected as they conform to the specification required by our contractor.

 What happens if I am unable to store a garden waste bin?